tilemill-project/tilemill/README.md

 - Removed Mapbox integration
 - Fixed CartoCSS variable auto completion
 - Fixed creation of job file in export if it doesn't exist
+- Fixed multiple output of CartoCSS errors to update to latest version

 # Readme